DV

 Strategy & risk

 Both QQQI and QYLD wrap NASDAQ 100 with options-based income overlays (options and covered call).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 1.0553 for QQQI and 0.49 for QYLD, indicating QYLD is less volatile relative to the market.
+Beta is 1.0553 for QQQI and 0.49 for QYLD, making QYLD the less volatile of the two by this measure.

 QQQI beta1.0553